InitialZJ/InitialZJ/README.md

 -->

 - 🔭 I’m currently studying in Fujian Normal University
-- ✈ I am about to enter Central South University for a postgraduate degree
+- ✈ I'm about to enter Central South University for a postgraduate degree
 - 🌱 I’m currently learning about C++, ROS, matlab and so on

 ![Jeffrey0418's github stats](https://github-readme-stats.vercel.app/api/?username=Jeffrey0418)